 The second is hidden behind the plastic AirBag logo.
 Just prise the plastic logo out gently with a flat screwdriver to reveal the Torx screw.

 Once both of these screws are removed then it is a case of gently prising the door card away from the door.
 I used a metal ruler but a wallpaper scraper or similar would also work.
 Just be careful not to scratch the paint.
 I found that pulling towards you works best.

 This bit almost feel like you are about to break the door, but hold your nerve.
-You should hear a series of popping sounds as you work round the door, which is releasing the white bullet type connectors.
+You should hear a series of popping sounds as you work around the door, which is releasing the white bullet type connectors.
 Once you have a few released you can then get your hands in and gently pull instead of using the ruler.

 Once complete the whole door card should ease away from the door.
 You have to lift it up the whole door card to disengage the top part and to lift over the door lock indicator at the top.
 Lay the door card gently on the ground.
 You may need to rest it on a stool or unplug some of the connectors to avoid strain on the connectors.